-VNPA is putting in place measures to minimise the exposure of our people to the virus, while continuing our work protecting nature across the state.
+The Victorian National Parks Association has put in place measures to minimise the exposure of our people to the virus, while continuing our work protecting nature across the state.

 Continuing to care for nature

-Thanks to your wonderful support, our important work protecting nature still continues apace and there is still a lot you can do to protect and enjoy nature.
+All of our online actions are still active so please add your voice and share them far and wide.
+Thanks to our wonderful supporters, our important work protecting nature still continues apace and there is still a lot you can do to protect and enjoy nature.

 Keep safe and look after yourselves,